PonteIneptique/Georges/documentation/Step.md

 - `normalizer` : The same normalizer that can be used

 ##A little more about the regexp ?
 In the situation where what your are trying to match can contain subnodes, such as a bibliography, you will want to avoid having subgroups when you do a `re.match()`.
-To avoid this kind of situation, we use two
+To avoid this kind of situation, we use two different regular expression.

 Those two types of regular expression are used for different things:
 - the `matcher` will be used to return or split a global element matching your regular expression;
 - the `grouper` will be used to find - if needed - subgroups.

 The good thing with this ?
-In the RegExp class inside `tools/regexp.py`, you will find the function `self.getMatcher` to remove from your grouper regular expression strings the group names, transforming `(?P<myname>[a-z])` into `(?:[a-z])`.
+In the RegExp class inside [tools/regexp.py](../tools/regexp.py), you will find the function `self.getMatcher` to remove from your grouper regular expression strings the group names, transforming `(?P<myname>[a-z])` into `(?:[a-z])`.
 Easy isn't it ?